 - Minimal fruits but berries and avocado (yes, it’s a fruit) are definitely allowed.

 - Want some sweet without the carbs or artificial sweeteners?
-See my list of keto sweeteners like stevia.
+Go with stevia and monk fruit.

 - Avoid processed and ultra-processed foods high in calories and bankrupt in terms of nutrients: those made with white flour or wheat flour products, added table sugar, conventional dairy, bread and other processed grains like pasta, sweetened snacks like cookies and cakes, most boxed cereals, sweetened drinks, ice cream and pizza.

 Remember, the ketogenic diet will actually change your metabolism, put you into ketosis and turn you from a sugar burner to a fat burner.
 Those are significant changes for your body, and you’re bound to notice some symptoms of the so-called keto flu.

 Keto flu symptoms and side effects can include feeling tired, having difficulty sleeping, digestive issues like constipation, weakness during workouts, being moody, losing libido and having bad breath.
 Fortunately, these side effects don’t affect everyone and often only last for 1–2 weeks.
 (And yes, you CAN build muscle on keto.)
 Overall, symptoms go away as your body adjusts to being in ketosis.

 If a ketogenic diet is being used for a child to treat epilepsy, close medical monitoring is necessary.
 If you’re very active and without much body fat, consider trying carb cycling or at least eating a modified keto diet that does not severely restrict carb intake.